 Separation and divorce can be one of the most challenging times for families, especially where there are children involved.
-Decisions should be made in the best interests of the children, but at what stage should their views be taken into consideration?
+Decisions must be made in the best interests of the children, but at what stage should their views be taken into consideration?

 At what age can a child decide?
 This is one of the most common questions asked of family lawyers in relation to disputes concerning children.
 Most people believe the answer is 12.
 It is not.
-At the age of 12 a child is deemed to have sufficient maturity to express his or her views.
+Currently at the age of 12 a child is deemed to have sufficient maturity to express his or her views.
 From 12 years and above the court must find out what a child’s views are in a case concerning that child, but, contrary to common belief, the child does not ‘get to decide’.

 When you think about it, what would be the point of courts if the decision was made simply on what the child thought or wanted at any particular time?
 It is the court’s function to determine a dispute between parents, never the job of a child; and nor should it be.

 Often in cases it is left to the parties themselves to report to the children on what the outcome is.
 This approach comes with some risk, for example, a report being coloured by the views of the reporting parent and, in turn, the child being left confused or with a skewed view of things.
 The way it was handled in Patrick – v – Patrick meant it was the sheriff who told the children directly what had been decided and in an objective manner.
 Importantly, the sheriff explained why she felt it was not in the children’s best interests to cut off any relationship with their father despite the children expressing the contrary view.
 What children want is not always in their best interests and this was recognised by the sheriff in this particular case.
 Time will tell how effective the courts are going to be at explaining its decisions to children.

 Of course no one is suggesting that a child should be forced to continue with a relationship which is going to harm the child or is dangerous, but the number of those cases, relatively speaking, is very low indeed.
 In the vast majority of cases where a child is expressing a reluctance to continue with the relationship with a parent, it is generally a symptom of the dispute between the parents and it is also important to recognise that the child, depending on age and maturity, may well exhibit signs of allying him or herself with the parent with care.
 It must be very difficult for a child to live with one parent and yet remain immune to that parent’s views of the other.
 Equally, it must be just about impossible for a child in those circumstances, even if they wanted to have a good and normal relationship with the absent parent, to be able to express that opinion to the resident parent without feelings of guilt and betrayal.